miggelucas/BigFive-Personality-Instrument/README.md

 # BigFive-Personality-Instrument

-Dedeveloped under the guidance of Professor Dr. Emanuel Cordeiro
+Developed under the guidance of Professor Dr. Emanuel Cordeiro